-The Toronto Creative Music Lab (TCML), now in its third edition, is an artistic and professional development workshop for early-career musicians and composers.
+The Toronto Creative Music Lab (TCML), now in its fourth edition, is an artistic and professional development workshop for early-career musicians, ensembles, and composers.

 TCML nurtures the development of risk-takers and change-makers.
 We are committed to pushing toward a yet unimagined future that connects our music with our social responsibilities, our institutions, our communities, our audiences, and each other.

 We want to recognize that we are here because this land was colonized.
-Indigenous communities and allies continue to struggle against the consequences of the colonial system.
-As we prepare for TCML 2018, we want to acknowledge and thank the Mississaugas of the New Credit, the Haudenosaunee, the Huron-Wendat, and all Indigenous people who share this land with us, and allow us to be here as uninvited guests.
+Indigenous communities and allies struggle against the ongoing consequences of our colonial system.
+As we prepare for TCML 2019, we want to acknowledge and thank the Mississaugas of the New Credit, the Haudenosaunee, the Huron-Wendat, and all Indigenous people who share this land with us, and allow us to be here as uninvited guests.

-We feel it is important to consider the history of state policy that, among other things, criminalized Indigenous cultural expression, and sought to eradicate Indigenous languages and communities.
-These forms of racism and paternalism also shaped wider cultural policy, privileging and resourcing certain traditions over others—we are keenly aware of this within music making.
+It is important to consider the history of state policy that, among other things, criminalized Indigenous cultural expression, and sought to eradicate Indigenous languages and communities.
+These forms of racism and paternalism also shaped wider cultural policy, privileging and resourcing certain traditions over others—we are keenly aware of this within music-making.

 For us, there is not one music, there is not one way to make music, there is not one way to share music.